Ragura/dinkcreference/docs/guide/screenlock.md

 }
 ```

-So, once all of the monsters on the screen were dead, the screenlock would be removed.
+So, once all of the monsters on the screen were dead, the [screenlock()](../functions/screenlock.md) would be removed.

-This worked well enough... but it is rather annoying to make special screenlock-versions of existing enemy scripts.
+This worked well enough... but it is rather annoying to make special [screenlock()](../functions/screenlock.md)-versions of existing [enemies](./enemies.md) scripts.

 There is a better way to do this.
 In the map editor, attach the following script to a normal sprite in the scene.
 Note that the sprite will be made invisible, so you don't just attach it to an existing tree or something.